Writing-for-me/test/otherthing.md

 and bombastic leader) into believing that their socio-economic difficulties are caused by some 'enemy'.
 Fan is clear that this enemy is just a boogey-man invented by a leader to help them channel the frustrations of those who are less well off, in order to serve their own personal gain.
+She is clear that it was Trump himself who 'erected and proselytied this divide' between friend and enemy who are just 'the creation' of Trump.
 Underlying this line of reasoning is the assumption that impoverished people have no real enemies.
-Fan, specify whether their economic distress is the result of objective processes outside of human control, or simply due to their own  laziness, but she is clear that any attempt attribute it to the bourgeoisie (a term symptomatically absent from her writing) is just demagoguery.
+Fan fails to specify whether their economic distress is the result of objective processes outside of human control, or simply due to their own  laziness, but she is clear that any attempt attribute it to any enemy whether it be the bourgeoisie (a term symptomatically absent from her writing) or illegal immigrants is just demagoguery.

 At the degree of abstraction necessary to sustain Fan's comparison, the question of the nature of 'the enemy' in the thought of Mao and Trump cannot be posed.
 Any concrete comparison of the category of 'the enemy' in Mao and Trump's respective discourses would show the essential differences between the two and thus collapse the basis for comparison.
+This abstract equivalence is supported by Fan's assumption that there are no real enemies within a democracy (except perhaps Trump and those who support his 'totalitarian' campaign).
+However, this presents Fan with the problem of explaining the reason for the existence of antagonistic contradictions among the people.
+Her answer, as we have already seen, is that these contradictions are parlor tricks on the part of a ruling elite to further their own interests.
+Her assumption is that the contradictions in society are reflections of the power-struggles of various individuals.
+In this framework the elite rule and social struggles follow the struggle of the elite.
+In Fan's view the majority of people cannot grasp this or other abstract concepts and thus are suseptible to being conned by someone like Trump.
+She is quite clear about this, in a statement that once again posits an equivalence between China and the U.S.: 'Abstract principles, which Hillary Clinton has been known to proclaim in China—of human rights and women’s rights—seem less relevant than the practical economic challenges facing the average citizen.'

+This sort of disdain for the average person is dressed up in the aesthetics of intellectualism, but is actually a direct consequence of Fan's assumption that the conflicts in society are reflections of the power-struggles of the elites.
+If the elites rule and people follow, then politics are simply a matter of having a kind a just ruler who will support principles such as 'human rights and women's rights' in the form of proclamations that the average person can then follow.
+This worldview stands in sharp contrast to that of Mao, who called upon party cadre to go live amongst the masses and to concentrate the correct ideas of these masses to carry forward the revolution in China.
+Mao repeatedly struggle against the view of those like Fan who believed that it is the elite (and not the masses) make history.
+In 1968 when meeting with the Central Group for the Cultural Revolution met with the leaders of various Red Guard factions, Mao said, 'People are saying the “social struggle is a reflection of the struggle within the Party Central Committee.”
+It is not that social struggle is a reflection of the Party Central Committee.
+Rather, the struggle within the party Central Committee is a reflection of social struggle.'

+[go on to question of enemies]

+In order to sustain this thesis
+Fan has to posit the existence of an undivided unity of consciousness

-But abstraction equivalence is only one pillar of Fan's (go on to axiom that there are no enemies)
+(go on to axiom that there are no enemies)

 Fan assumes that politicians harness people’s frustration with conditions such as poverty for their own personal ends.
 These